hspereboom/WebFileSystem/README.md

 e.g. for Maven projects, one might typically use `src/test/resources/META-INF/services`.

 ### Configuration
-The config file `.zodiaque` is unused at the moment.
+The config file `.myriapod` is unused at the moment.

 ### Licensing
 All code is distributed under the MIT license https://opensource.org/license/mit.